aricshow/PSUControl-Button/README.md

 -You can kill the script externally by pressing the button five times after an initial click and half second delay.

--Threaded to have minimum cpu usage when idle.
+-Threaded to utilize minimum resources when idle.
+(0% cpu usage through use off callbacks and 3.7MB of memory due to python when IDLE.)

 Physical Setup:
 I have a button setup with power coming from pin 1 with pin 11 set as input running through a 10k ohm resistor.
 In my testing a capacitor only caused issues, and there a basic but reliable debounce delay into the code.
 If you desire, you can also implement a debounce circuit in hardware and reduce or eliminate the debounce time variable.